 If your child has an allergy and is going to a friend’s birthday party or celebration, it’s always worth packing some party food in case the food being served isn’t suitable.

 For example, if they have an egg allergy, have a batch of cupcakes in the freezer and simply defrost one or two for them to take along.
 Cakes generally keep well for up to a month and they work best if you use silicone cupcake cases rather than paper cases when freezing.

 Whilst you don’t want your child to feel singled out at a party, their safety is the most important thing.
 You could also ask the parent in advance what type of birthday cake or party spread they are preparing, so you can pack a few similar items.

-Bringing our own food as well as taking sensible precautions such as always carrying medication means that your child won’t miss out on those all important social occasions – after all, their party schedule is often more busy than mum and dads!
+Bringing our own food as well as taking sensible precautions such as always carrying medication means that your child won’t miss out on those all-important social occasions – after all, their party schedule is often busier than mum and dads!

 For more advice, click on finding support.